lovoo/LVModalQueue/README.md

 2. __Thats it!__

 LVModalQueue hooks into each call to _presentViewController:animated:completion:_ and _dismissViewController:animated:completion:_ and recognizes, if any previous transition has not finished yet.

-## License

-LVModalQueue is available under the LOVOO license.
-See the LICENSE file for more info.